CoreySpohn/lod_unit/README.md

 >> <Quantity [ 9.69627362, 48.48136811, 96.96273622] λ/D>
 ```

-### Hey Corey, why did you spend so much time on this package?
+### Gosh Corey, that's a lot of releases with no changes

-This was a testing ground for me to set up different GitHub tools on the
+This was a testing place for GitHub tools on the assumption no one would
-assumption no one would notice.
+notice.
+Go away.